A Quick Tour

 Enjoy walking the brick paths through the Jennie Thompson Gardens to view over 25 different flower beds or find a park bench and enjoy the solitude and soothing sounds of water trickling from the fountain.
 The garden is a lovely setting for weddings.

-While travelling from stop to stop, you will notice many pleasant surprises along the way.
+While traveling from stop to stop, you will notice many pleasant surprises along the way.
 Dotted throughout Ligonier's historic downtown are over three dozen larger than life murals.
 Each mural is based around a theme from Ligonier's past.
 Most prominent among these, is the three story "Strawberry Valley" mural located on the Northeast side of downtown.
 This scene depicts life as the early settlers would have encountered upon entering the Native American settlement known as Strawberry Valley and later, Ligonier.

 Be sure to stop by and say hello to each of our life size bronze statues located in the downtown area as well.
 These statues were a gift from an anonymous donor and are a welcome addition to the quaint atmosphere in Ligonier.